Key moments surrounding the Michigan high school shooting in 2021 - WTOP News

 OXFORD, Mich.
-(AP) — Jury deliberations are underway in the involuntary manslaughter trial of the Michigan mother of a teenage boy who killed four classmates and wounded others.
+(AP) — Jurors have convicted a Michigan school shooter’s mother of involuntary manslaughter in the deaths of four students at his school.
 It is the latest development in the shooting that occurred Nov.
 30, 2021, in Oxford, Michigan, just north of Detroit.

 Here is a timeline of events leading up to the verdict.